 - Apply to borrow more than you can afford.
 This would obviously be dangerous if you were approved for the loan, and if you weren’t, it’s a waste of your time and a rejection on your credit report.

 - Borrow money and miss repayments.
 This is possibly the worst thing you could do in terms of your credit report and your ability to borrow.

-- Take out a payday/short-term loan for non-essential spending.
-If you can avoid taking out a payday loan by deferring spending, then you’re likely to save yourself money in the long run.
+- Take out a payday/short term loan for non-essential spending.
+If you can avoid taking out a payday loan by deferring spending, you’re likely to save yourself money in the long run.